Devil's Path (EP)

-Devil's Path is an EP by Norwegian black metal band Dimmu Borgir.
+Devil's Path is the second EP by Norwegian symphonic black metal band Dimmu Borgir.
 It was originally released in 1996 by Hot Records.
 This album was reissued in 1999 along with the Old Man's Child Split EP In the Shades of Life, eventually becoming known as Sons of Satan Gather for Attack.
-The title track would later be re-recorded and released as part of the special edition of their album Puritanical Euphoric Misanthropia.
+The title track would be re-recorded in 2000 and released as part of the special edition of their album Puritanical Euphoric Misanthropia and the opening track would be re-recorded in 1997 and included on Enthrone Darkness Triumphant.
+It is the first release without keyboardist Stian Aarstad, who would come back for the next full-length album Enthrone Darkness Triumphant.
+It is also the first release with lyrics in English language.
+It is also the first release with bassist Nagash, and the first one with Shagrath as lead vocalist.